WordPress is free open source software used to build websites, blogs and apps.

 Think of a plugin as a small program.
 A script you add to your site that brings with it more functionality.

 A plugin can do just about anything.
 Seriously.

 There are plugins that back up your database and email it to you, there are plugins that help get your blog listed highly in search engines, plugins that tell you how many people have visited your site and plugins that find broken links.

 There are just so many plugins it’s impossible to create a definitive list.

 In simple terms, the theme is the design layer of your website.
 It creates the look and feel.
 The color scheme, the layout, the typography – all the visual elements.

 Some themes also add a degree of functionality too.

 There are hundreds of free themes around, and there is also a thriving premium themes market.

-Premium themes cost money, and while that may seem like a needless cost, I suggest that you spend some time looking into the advantages of a premium theme, especially if you use WordPress to power a business website.
+While a premium theme may seem like a needless cost, I suggest you spend some time looking into the advantages of a premium theme, especially if you use WordPress to power a business website.

 That’s WordPress in a nutshell – the framework and the other components (plugins and themes), but what else can it do?
 How else are you going to benefit from using it to power your website, especially if you use it for business?